-ECE 297 Pre-School Field Experience
+ECE 297 Preschool Field Experience

 3 Credits (O Lecture O Lab 3 Field Exp.)
 6 Hrs./Wk.
-(6 Hrs Field Experience)

-The student will observe and assist in an approved pre-school or school-age child care setting during the semester, under the supervision of an experienced early child hood professional.
-The student will be expected to apply the theory, ideas, and developmentally appropriate activities learned in ECE 113 to the work at the practicum site.
+(6 Hrs Field Experience) Students will observe and assist in an approved preschool setting during the semester, under the supervision of an experienced early childhood professional.
+Students will be expected to apply the theory, ideas, and developmentally appropriate activities learned in ECE 113 to the work at the practicum site.
 Interactions that support a professional relationship between parents and early childhood educators will be expected to be practiced.
-Each student is responsible for arranging a schedule (usually morning) and transportation that will assure the completion of the required number of hours and assignments for this course.
-Prerequisites: ECE 100, 105, 147 and PSY 114.
-Co-requisite: ECE 113.
+Each student is responsible for arranging a schedule (typically mornings) and transportation that will assure the completion of the required number of field hours and assignments for this course.
+Prerequisites: ECE 100, 105, 147, PSY 114, and department chair approval.
+Corequisite: ECE 113.